iCliniq Logo

 • Tar - Tar is a sticky, brown substance that stains teeth, fingernails, and lung tissues.
 It is made up of solid particles suspended in tobacco smoke.
 These particles contain chemicals that also include cancer-causing substances known as carcinogens.

-• Carbon Monoxide – It is one of the most poisonous gases.
+• Carbon Monoxide - It is one of the most poisonous gasses.
 It is odorless and colorless, and exposure to carbon dioxide results in fatal concerns like death as it has the potential to replace oxygen in the blood.
-Thus, in people who smoke, the carbon monoxide in their blood disrupts the oxygen circulation to get to their organs and muscles.
+Thus, in people who smoke, the carbon monoxide in their blood disrupts oxygen circulation to get to their organs and muscles.

-• Oxidizing Chemicals – These are highly reactive chemicals that can cause damage to the heart muscles and blood vessels in individuals who smoke.
+• Oxidizing Chemicals - These are highly reactive chemicals that can cause damage to the heart muscles and blood vessels in individuals who smoke.
 They damage the heart muscles and result in stroke, heart disease, and other blood vessel diseases.
-This occurs when these oxidizing chemicals react with cholesterol and gives rise to fatty material build-up on artery walls and, thus, damaging circulation.
+This occurs when these oxidizing chemicals react with cholesterol and give rise to fatty material build-up on artery walls and, thus, damaging circulation.

 • Toxic Metals - Tobacco smoke contains several toxic metals like arsenic, lead, beryllium, chromium, cadmium, cobalt, and nickel that cause cancer.